tenpy/tenpy_notebooks/README.md

-# tenpy_examples
+# JupyterNotebooks illustrating the use of TeNPy

-Examples for running TeNPy
+In this repository, we collect jupyter notebooks with various examples of running TeNPy.